Boucii/RISC-V-Ladder/README.md

 # RISC-V-Ladder
-A out-of-order, dual issueed RISC-V core and SOC, a working project.
+An out-of-order, dual issueed RISC-V core and SOC, a working project.
 Implemented using chisel.

 Planned features: